 Alan and Keith bring relevant expertise and experience to meet the increasingly sophisticated needs of the market and our clients.
 The two new positions enable Heuristica to continue its expansion and ensure that it continues to exceed client expectations.

-Alan Dingle joins Heuristica as Vice President of Marketing and Business Development. … Read More
+Alan Dingle joins Heuristica as Vice President of Marketing and Business Development.
+Alan concentrates on the firm’s strategy, service and product offerings, and marketing initiatives. … Read More

 In two recent decisions, the English High Court has approved the use of predictive coding in the discovery process.